 This will help you differentiate software solutions and find the best choices for your exact needs.

 The ability to accept and process donations online is extremely important for nonprofits of all sizes today.
 It’s crucial, too, that nonprofits understand the differences between donation platforms and payment processing.

-PayPal is a giant of digital payment processing, but it’s not always the best choice for nonprofit organizations, for instance, so explore some alternatives.
-A lack of customization options and restrictive policies on a dominant service will force nonprofits to adapt to it.
+PayPal is a major provider of digital payment processing, but it’s not always the best choice for nonprofit organizations.
+So, explore some alternatives.
+A lack of customization options and restrictive policies on a dominant service may force nonprofits to adapt to it.

 Online donation platforms are instead adapted to address the unique needs of nonprofits!

 An average donation platform will host your external donation page.
 There are some essential features to look for in a donation platform, but truly great donation processing software and services will offer some additional digital donation outlets, too.
 These might include:

 - Fully customizable donation forms to embed internally